 14.)
 Organ(s) may not be procured for the transplantation from an unidentified and homeless deceased.

-25. Notification on imminent (brain) death
+25. Notification on imminent death

-All intensive care staff should be alert to the possibility of organ donation and must notify donor designated specialist without any delay, on each imminent (brain) death to enable timely consideration of organ donation, in line with hospital’s standard operating procedure.
+All intensive care staff should be alert to the possibility of organ donation and must notify donor designated specialist without any delay, on each imminent death to enable timely consideration of organ donation, in line with hospital’s standard operating procedure.

 26. Potential Organ Donor Management